 3. The MC service client has already received the broadcast MBS session announcement, MapGroupToSessionStream information and enters the broadcast service area.

-Figure 7.3.3.8.2.2.2-1: Service continuity from unicast to broadcast
+Figure 7.3.3.8.2.2.2-1: Service continuity from unicast to broadcast.

 1. An MC service group communication session is ongoing and the broadcast MBS session is used to deliver the MC service media of the group communication.
 The MC service client is receiving the MC service media via the unicast delivery.

-2. The MC service client detects that it is able to receive the broadcast media due to e.g., moving into the broadcast service area of the announced TMGI.
+2. The MC service client detects that it is able to receive the broadcast media due to e.g., moving into the broadcast service area of the announced MBS session ID.
 The MC service client may determine the broadcast reception quality by using the BLER of the received media.
 When no media is received, the quality estimation can consider the reference signals and the modulation and coding scheme (MCS).

-3. The MC service client sends MBS listening status report which indicates the broadcast reception quality associated with the TMGI is sufficient to receive media.
+3. The MC service client sends MBS listening status report which indicates the broadcast reception quality associated with the MBS session ID is sufficient to receive media.
 The MC service client may also map the determined broadcast reception quality to a broadcast reception quality level.
 The broadcast reception quality level indicates at which specific broadcast reception quality level the MC service media has been received.

 NOTE 1: The set of MBS reception quality levels and the mapping of the determined broadcast reception quality to those levels are implementation.